Frequently Asked Questions

 Finally, I always encourage people to have some formal family photographs taken, as these will become the family treasures of the future.
 It’s a great opportunity to get images of everyone together in one place.
 The power of a photograph to evoke memories should never be underestimated.

 What areas do you cover ?

 I’m based in the Dublin/Dún Laoghaire area.
-I regularly travel to all corners of Ireland to shoot weddings.
+I regularly travel to all parts of Ireland to shoot weddings.

 When should I book ?